Caste census

-Caste census (जातीय जनगणना) is a proposed census to be conducted in India by the Union Government of India.
+Caste census is a census to be conducted in India by the Central Government of India.
 The proposed census was decided under the leadership of Prime Minister Narendra Modi by the cabinet committee of political affairs (CCPA) on 30 April 2025.
 It has been decided that a caste enumeration should be included with the forthcoming census.
 The exact time has not been declared yet.
 It is unclear that when the next census will be held.

-The decision of the cabinet was announced by the Union Railway Minister Ashwini Vaishnaw.
-It has been seen as a step that would help in drafting "equitable and targeted" policies by the present Union Government of India led by the Bhartiya Janta Party in India.
-The Union Home Minister Amit Shah has described the decision as a "historic decision".
+The decision of the cabinet was announced by the Central Railway Minister Ashwini Vaishnaw.
+It has been seen as a step that would help in drafting "equitable and targeted" policies by the present Central Government of India led by the Bhartiya Janta Party in India.
+The Central Home Minister Amit Shah has described the decision as a "historic decision".
 He has also described that the historic decision as “committed to social justice”.
-The leader of opposition Rahul Gandhi has welcomed the decision.
-He said "We have shown we can pressure govt" He has demanded a clear timeline for its completion.
-He has called it "The first step towards deep social reform".

 Description

 The caste census is a systematic recording of individuals’ caste identities during the nationwide census in the country.
-The union minister Ashwini Vaishnaw expressed his view on the proposed census and said that it would "strengthen the social and economic structure of our society while the nation continues to progress”.
+The Central minister Ashwini Vaishnaw expressed his view on the proposed census and said that it would "strengthen the social and economic structure of our society while the nation continues to progress”.

-The Caste census will happen for the first time in 100 years by the Union Government of India.
+The Caste census will happen for the first time in 100 years by the Central Government of India.
 It will be the part of the upcoming census in India.